pathmodel/pathmodel/README.rst

 	pathmodel --example

-A run of pathmodel will be launch on the sterol data.
-It will create a folder named pathmodel_example where you have launched the command.
+A run of pathmodel will be launched on the sterol data.
+It will create a folder named pathmodel_example in the directory where you have launched the command.

 In this folder, three files will be created: